 After gaining some experience as an entry-level Network Architect, you can advance to the next senior-level position.
 As a Senior Network Architect, you design and review network requirements and validate high-level design plans.

-As you advance through different network architect career paths, earning an advanced degree in systems architecture, such as a Master of Engineering (Software) or specialized certifications, may be essential.
+As you advance through different network architect career paths, earning an advanced degree in systems architecture, such as a Master of Engineering (Software), may be essential.

-6. The Most Common Jobs That Involve Network Architects
+6. The Most Common Jobs For Network Architects

 Based on the SEEK job data, the following job openings are available for qualified Network Architects across Australia: